People-Places-Solutions/floodmodeller-api/docs/source/user_guide/inp.rst

 .. note::

+   The API functionality for Urban 1D INP files is currently in development.

-   Currently, the API only supports editing of a limited number of unit types (Junctions and Raingauges).
+   The API currently only supports a reading/writing of limited number of unit types.
 Furthermore, the API does not yet support adding/deleting units.
 Support of additional unit types, as well as functionality to create and build networks will be implemented in a future release.

 .. code:: python